KxSystems/jdbc/README.md

 ## Code Example

-The following describes each with an example of how to run from Maven (note: Maven is not required to run the applications, but used here for convenience.
+The following describes each with an example of how to run from Maven (note: Maven is not required to run the applications, but used here for convenience).

-The example remotely creates a table 't', then queries KDB+ for its contents, which it then displays its columns/data to the console
+The example remotely creates a table 't', then queries kdb+ for its contents, which it then displays its columns/data to the console

 `mvn clean install` should be performed prior to running.

 The jdbc driver passes the q or sql text to the server.
 For SQL support you should take the ps.k file from the odbc3 zip file [here](https://code.kx.com/v2/interfaces/q-server-for-odbc3/) and ensure that is loaded into your kdb+ process. ps.k is the sql transpiler or enquire about SQL support with KX Insights.
-The example requires KDB+ to be listening on TCP port 5001
+The example requires kdb+ to be listening on TCP port 5001

 ```mvn exec:java -pl jdbc-example -Dexec.mainClass="test"```